tak-bro/aicommit2/README.md

 ## Introduction

 AICommit2 streamlines interactions with various AI, enabling users to request multiple AI simultaneously and select the most suitable message without waiting for all AI responses.

-## Project Base & Inspiration

-The core functionalities and architecture of this project are inspired by [AI Commits](https://github.com/Nutlope/aicommits).
+The core functionalities and architecture of this project are inspired by [AICommits](https://github.com/Nutlope/aicommits).

-## Features
-- **Generate Messages**: Quickly generate commit messages based on AI predictions.
-- **Multiple AI Support**: Utilize various AI providers simultaneously.
-- **Local Model**: Integrate with the local Ollama model for offline use.

 ## Supported Providers